 - Press Enter to store the data.

-- As the month of January has 31 days, and we need a column for the employees’ names, so select 32 columns that are from B6:AG6.
-Then select the Merge & Center option from the Alignment group.
+- As the month of January has 31 days, select 32 columns that are from B6:AG6.
+Select the Merge & Center option from the Alignment group.

-- In the marge cell, write down the following formula and press the Enter key.
+- In the merged cell, insert the following formula and press the Enter key.

 =B4

-- Now, entitled cell B7 as Days and cell B8 as Employee Name.
+- Name cell B7 as Days and cell B8 as Employee Name.

-- Modify the cell format for the range of cells B9:B13 and keep them to input the employee’s name.
+- Modify the cell format for the range of cells B9:B13 and keep them to input the employee names.

-- Now, we use the DATE function to get the dates.
-In cell C8, write down the following formula:
+- Use the DATE function to get the date in cell C8:

 =DATE(Summary!$C$6,1,1)

-- After that, in cell D8 write down the following formula and drag the Fill Handle icon to copy the formula until date 28 appears.
+- In cell D8, insert the following formula and drag the Fill Handle icon to the right to copy the formula until you get 28.

 =C8+1